hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Definition: `NODE_ENV=production build client/styles/shared.scss`

 Considerations: Why do we have a separate CSS build?
 Who uses it?
 And does it even work?
-We don't appear to have a `build` command that it could modify.
-Deprecated; recommend removal.
+We don't appear to have a `build` command that it could modify. **Deprecated; recommend removal.**

 ## heroku-postbuild

 Definition: `NODE_OPTIONS=--max-old-space-size=$(../../scripts/get-max-old-space-size.sh) webpack --config webpack/webpack.prod.config.js --progress && yarn build-consumer`

-Description: Builds project on Heroku, using get-max-old-space-size.sh to dynamically allocate memory; runs webpack and build-consumer script
+Description: Builds project on Heroku, using `get-max-old-space-size.sh` to dynamically allocate memory, then running webpack and the [build-consumer](#build-consumer) script

 # CI Scripts